mersdev/auto-pull-request-v1/README.md

 2. Click the extension icon in your browser toolbar
 3. The extension will automatically detect the platform and show its status
 4. Click "Extract Changes" to analyze the code changes
-5. Review the generated analysis and suggestions
+5. Review the generated:
+   - Code analysis report
+   - PR description
+   - Review message for team
-6. Use the copy/regenerate buttons as needed
+6. Use the copy/regenerate buttons to share with your team

+## Features in Detail

+### Code Analysis

+- Extracts changes from pull requests
+- Categorizes additions and deletions
+- Provides file-by-file breakdown
+- Generates structured analysis reports

+### PR Message Generation

+- Creates formatted PR descriptions
+- Includes summary of changes
+- Highlights key modifications
+- Suggests testing focus areas

+### Team Communication

+- Generates review request messages
+- Includes key changes and impact
+- Provides formatted summaries
+- Easy copy and share functionality

 ## Development